IN PERSON AND ONLINE CRIMINAL JUSTICE MASTER'S PROGRAMS

 For applicants who do not meet any of the above criteria, a GRE combined score of 900 on the Verbal and Quantitative sections will be required.

-Letters of recommendation: Students must also submit three letters of recommendation from individuals with knowledge of the applicant's qualifications and ability to successfully complete graduate study.
+Letters of recommendation: Students must also submit two letters of recommendation from individuals with knowledge of the applicant's qualifications and ability to successfully complete graduate study.
 Examples of individuals typically asked to write letters of recommendation are past professors, supervisors, or colleagues holding a graduate degree.
+For students applying for graduate funding, a third letter of recommendation is required.

 Personal Letter of Application: Applicants must supply a written statement outlining their interests in graduate study, and their expectations and future goals.
 This letter is extremely important since the Graduate Admissions Committee will base many decisions on its content and quality.